Nursing Home Family Resource Line

 On November 6, 2020, the state announced that it would require certain high risk nursing homes and rest homes to temporarily stop all new admissions to protect the health and safety of residents and prevent further COVID-19 transmission.

 Stopping admissions enables homes to focus resources such as staff and PPE on the health and safety of its current residents and enables the home to stabilize before taking on new residents.
-Homes that meet certain criteria will be required to stop any new admissions until the Department of Public Health has determined that conditions have improved and the facility is ready to safely care for new residents.
+Homes that meet certain criteria are required to stop any new admissions until the Department of Public Health has determined that conditions have improved and the facility is ready to safely care for new residents.
 The Commonwealth will work closely with homes during this time and provide supports as needed to ensure resident health and safety.

 There are a number of reasons why a facility may be required to stop admissions, and the situation in each facility is different.
 Some of the factors the state uses to make this decision include:

-- Number of new COVID-19 cases within the facility
+• Number of new COVID-19 cases within the facility

-- Infection control survey results
+• Infection control survey results

 If you have further questions about why your loved one’s facility has been required to stop new admissions, please reach out directly to the facility or the Family Resource Line.